 Courses

-Scholarships: Five partial scholarships are available.
+Scholarships: Five fully-funded scholarships are available.
 The class is limited to 10 students.
 (All applicants will be automatically considered for a scholarship.)

 How to apply: Email hello@timeasipos.com and answer these questions: